johngoren/charlie_apple_database_merge/README.md

 The main executable is Migrate.py.
 By changing the config file, we can decide which keys are preserved.

+This was written blazingly fast on trains and hotel rooms in Scotland and could stand a refactor...

 # Setup

 You will need: